-In 2011 the County amended its Comprehensive Plan to include a Priority Preservation Element in accordance with State legislative requirements and accompanying guidance documents.
+In 2011, the County amended its Comprehensive Plan to include a Priority Preservation Element in accordance with State legislative requirements and accompanying guidance documents.
+PPAs and a PPA plan element are required for counties whose farmland preservation program is certified by MALPF and MDP, and that certification allows the county to retain 75% rather than 33% of locally generated agricultural land transfer tax.

 According to State law, Priority Preservation Areas are required to: